gshamov/lustrebeat/README.md

 * In addition to Lustre stats, generic host metrics (CPU, Memory, Network etc.) were added, using the excellent [Shirou gopsutil library](https://github.com/shirou/gopsutil).
 * Plus Infiniband counters and ZFS pool and stats since interconnect is often IN or OPA and the storage backend is ZFS.

 The drawback of this approach is obvious: there are too many metrics collected on any Lustre system in production.
 Especially if Exports and Jobstats collection is turned on.
+On the other hand, if you want to explore what Lustre or ZFS has in its stats files, this beat gives you every field present.

 ## Getting Started with Lustrebeat